rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin.md

 | \[57\]  | `NamedNullNodeTest`     | ::= | `"null-node" "(" StringLiteral ")"` |         |

 MarkLogic 8.0 provides `NullNodeTest` types for working with `null` JSON values.
+The `NamedNullNodeTest` variant selects JSON null nodes in objects by the key name.

 ##### 2.1.2.8 Array Node Test